 Dominican College has been elevated to the status of a university, becoming the first university in Rockland County.
-Dominican College President Sr. Mary Eileen O’Brien, O.P., Ph.D., announced today that New York State Board of Regents has granted Dominican College university status and approved the name change to Dominican University New York.
+Dominican College President Sr. Mary Eileen O’Brien, O.P., Ph.D., announced on May 18, 2022, that New York State Board of Regents has granted Dominican College university status and approved the name change to Dominican University New York.

 “This is an important milestone in our history as we prepare to celebrate our 70thanniversary,” said Sr. Mary Eileen.
 “Changing our name to Dominican University New York brings formal recognition to the caliber of our academic programs.
 With our new name comes additional prestige and more opportunities for the school and our students.”